 No matter what kind of business you are in, you rely on selling your product or service to a specific customer…a real person.
 Even if you sell to businesses, there is a person at that business making the decision to buy from you or not.
-Your customers are unique individuals; they are more than statistics, and the more you know about their lifestyle, personality, ambitions and concerns, the better you'll be able to anticipate their needs and be agile enough to grow with them.
+Your core customers are unique individuals; they are more than statistics, and the more you know about their lifestyle, personality, ambitions and concerns, the better you'll be able to anticipate their needs and be agile enough to grow with them.
+Yes, they need to be in your core market but we also need to picture them as a person across the table that you are having a conversation with.

 Customers are key, but as Bob Bloom explains in his book The Inside Advantage, not all customers are created equal.
 Some customers (Customer A) will suck your resources, demand major changes in your products or services, and may only represent a small portion of your revenue, while other customers (Customer B) may be a delight to serve, require little support, rave about your product or service, and buy multiple products resulting in more revenue for less effort and stress for you.
 In this scenario, who wouldn't want to find more of Customer B while letting Customer A self-select to one of your competitors?